 Cremation can be much more economical than in-ground burial.
-While a traditional funeral with burial will likely cost upwards of $10,000, cremation with a memorial service can be thousands less.
+A traditional funeral with burial will cost upwards of $10,000, cremation with a memorial service can be thousands less.
 However, the decision of whether or not to be cremated is very personal and depends on your faith, traditions, and other factors.
 For more information to help you decide what is right for you, visit our Cremation pages.

 Finding the money to pay for a funeral can be difficult if the deceased and his or her family have not planned ahead.
 There are places you can get help.
 Some states and local municipalities have programs to help defray costs and many financial tools can be used.
 Visit our Paying for a Funeral page for more information.